Why Correct Sizing Matters

 Step 4: Size Your Battery Bank

-Your battery bank must store enough energy to power your home for 2 days of autonomy (in case of extended cloudy periods), at a maximum 50% depth of discharge (DoD) to protect battery life.
+Batteries must store enough for 2 days autonomy at maximum 50% depth of discharge (DoD):

 Step 5: Choose Your Inverter